GavinWraith/RiscLua/CONTRIBUTING.md

 ```
 **Please note:**

-Forks are more expensive than branches as they create a full copy of a project and when merged back to the codebase git has to run a full diff of everything while a Branch git runs a diff only of the portion we have worked/modified.
+Forks are more expensive than branches as they create a full copy of a project and, when merged back to the codebase, git has to run a full diff of everything, while a Branch git runs a diff only of the portion we have worked/modified.
 Forks also take up more space generally.

 ## Pre-requisites (before you start)
 Please make sure you have a github account before you start.
-Also we recommend to add your RSA Public key to your github account.
+Also we recommend you add your RSA Public key to your github account.
 If you do not know how to do that please follow the instructions here:

 - [Create a github account](https://github.com/join)
 - [Add an RSA key to your github account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)